Contact

 Service area covered

-The National Inspection Authority directory operates at national scope, covering construction inspection professionals and firms across all 50 U.S. states.
-The directory does not restrict listings by geographic concentration; licensed or certified inspectors operating in any jurisdiction — from dense urban markets in states such as California and Texas to rural or low-density counties — are eligible for inclusion provided they meet the applicable qualification criteria.
+The National Inspection Authority provider network operates at national scope, covering construction inspection professionals and firms across all 50 U.S. states.
+The provider network does not restrict providers by geographic concentration; licensed or certified inspectors operating in any jurisdiction — from dense urban markets in states such as California and Texas to rural or low-density counties — are eligible for inclusion provided they meet the applicable qualification criteria.

-The directory distinguishes between four primary inspection professional categories within its national scope:
+The provider network distinguishes between four primary inspection professional categories within its national scope:

-Regulatory framing across the directory reflects the patchwork of state adoption: as of the most recent ICC adoption cycle, 49 states have adopted at least one edition of an International Code Council model code (ICC Code Adoption Map), though the edition year and local amendments vary substantially by jurisdiction.
-The directory does not represent any single edition or state adoption as universally applicable.
-Listings are geographic and credential-based; they do not constitute endorsements of compliance with any specific adopted code edition.
+Regulatory framing across the provider network reflects the patchwork of state adoption: as of the most recent ICC adoption cycle, 49 states have adopted at least one edition of an International Code Council model code (ICC Code Adoption Map), though the edition year and local amendments vary substantially by jurisdiction.
+The provider network does not represent any single edition or state adoption as universally applicable.
+Providers are geographic and credential-based; they do not constitute endorsements of compliance with any specific adopted code edition.

 Report a Data Error or Correction